ehsanmok/create-your-own-lang-with-rust/book/src/03_secondlang/inference.md

 # Type Inference

+> Type inference is like filling in a crossword puzzle.
+Some squares have letters (explicit annotations), others are blank (Unknown).
+You use the constraints - "this must be 5 letters", "it crosses with CAT" - to fill in the blanks.
+Type inference uses constraints like "this is added to an int, so it must be int" to fill in Unknown types.

 In the [previous chapter](./annotations.md), we saw that the parser creates an AST with many `Type::Unknown` values.
 The type checker's job is to figure out what those unknown types should be.
 This process is called **[type inference](https://en.wikipedia.org/wiki/Type_inference)**.

 ## What Kind of Type Inference?